- Oops!Something went wrong.Please try again later.

 Who celebrates St. Patrick's Day?

 While celebrating St. Patrick’s Day in the wildly celebratory way we know today is largely the invention of Irish-Americans, Irish in the homeland have started taking to it as well in the past few decades.
-For example, the earliest parade in Ireland every March 17 attended by townsfolk and tourists alike, famously kicks off in Dingle, just before sunup.
-It seems those on the Emerald Isle have learned what their kin in America know: On St. Patrick’s Day, everyone is Irish!
+For example, the earliest parade in Ireland famously kicks off in Dingle just before sunup!
+It's attended by townsfolk and tourists alike.

 You Might Also Like